zlogic/mendix-docs/content/en/docs/appstore/creating-content/guidelines-content-creators.md

 * Set up a separate app to build and maintain your Marketplace component.
 * Use the latests MTS or LTS of any major Studio Pro version when creating the item.
 If that is not possible, then use the earliest version of any major Studio Pro version.
 * Ensure that any latest version of your product supports at least one Mendix LTS versions or Mendix MTS versions.
-* Create multiple versions of your Marketplace component, for example, for Studio Pro 8 and 9.
 * Your products must be complete and fully functional, as advertised upon submission.

 When adding the content to the Marketplace, add information the end-user should know to the component [documentation](#doc).